 NSI deployments can use OAuth as an authorization mechanism for granting access to network resources.
 In this case, the trusted Service Plane will provide secure transport between the Application and the Resource Server (Network Resource Manager or other service provider component).
 NSI does not participate in the protocol except for the transport of OAuth access tokens, and the return of any related OAuth error messages.

 An Originating Entity issuing a reservation request to a uRA is responsible for obtaining any access tokens needed for resources associated with the reservation.
-This may require communicating with multiple authorization servers depending on the nature of the reservation (endpoints used and authorization realms involved).
-The Originating Entity passes all access tokens associated with the request to the uRA that populates them in sessionSecurityAttr elements of the nsiHeader element.
-The access tokens are passed down the reservation workflow in the NSI request to a uPA.
-The uPA extracts the access tokens applicable to its associated realms, queries the Authorization server to determine whether the token is valid and whether the Originating Entity has been granted access to the resources associated with the reservation.
+This may require (1) communicating with multiple authorization servers depending on the nature of the reservation (endpoints used and authorization realms involved), returning possibly multiple (2) access tokens applying to different authorization domains.
+The Originating Entity (3) passes all access tokens associated with the request to the uRA that populates them in sessionSecurityAttr elements of the nsiHeader element.
+The access tokens are (4) passed down the reservation workflow in the NSI request to a uPA.
+The uPA (5) extracts the access tokens applicable to its associated realms, (6) queries the Authorization server to determine whether the token is valid and whether the Originating Entity has been granted access to the resources associated with the reservation.
+If the Authorization Server approves the use of the requested resources, and those resources are available for the reservation, the uPA holds the resources and (7) sends a confirmation back to the originating uRA as per the standard NSI CS reservation workflow.

 Figure 11 below shows the abstract OAuth protocol flow using the NSI Service Plane as a secure transport between the Originating Entity and Resource Server associated with a network’s uPA.